Plot: After a meeting with Mr. Goi, Miroku has to make a decision about his future with Echika.

 And like Misty did with Goldeen, Ash should’ve been more clear with his instructions beyond ‘Bring us back whatever you find.’
-There is tons of debris from the sinking floating around.
+There is tons of debris from the ship floating around.
 It could just grab some crap from the water and come back without ever touching land.

 – How did Pidgeotto bring back Team Rocket?
 And considering James and Meowth were floating with their faces down in the water, both of them should be dead or in desperate need of CPR.

 – These children are awful calm when faced with three supposedly dead bodies.

 – While I do find it kinda cute and funny the way he snaps his fingers, Pikachu was disappointed that Meowth didn’t die.
 That’s messed up.

 – For a show/franchise that really tries to make you connect emotionally with Pokemon and makes tons of them super cute and cuddly, plus taking into consideration 4Kids harsh censorship, that is some pretty messed up imagery of Magikarp.
 Fileted, fried, make into marinated slices.
 Keep in mind this isn’t just like they’re showing plates of food, they make it a point to put a little Magikarp severed head on each imagined plate….